-Key focus areas of the Audit and Risk Committee during the 2022 financial year included:
+Key focus areas of the Wesfarmers Audit and Risk Committee during the 2023 financial year included:

-- Monitoring the ongoing management responses across the Group in relation to COVID-19 and the identification of risks (current and emerging) and associated mitigation strategies.
-Key risks considered as part of this included health, safety and wellbeing, global supply chain impacts and business continuity - Reviewing and assessing the Group's processes which ensure the integrity of financial statements and reporting, and associated compliance with accounting, legal and regulatory requirements - Monitoring the Group's information security framework, including data protection management, third-party data risk management and the reporting structure and escalation process on information security risks - Overseeing the Group's technology and cyber security governance framework including the evolution of the Group's maturity assessment processes - Overseeing the development of reporting and limited assurance in relation to emissions reduction and other key ESG matters - Monitoring the ethical sourcing of products and services throughout the Group to ensure that there are appropriate safeguards and processes in place - Monitoring the retail shrinkage control measures and reporting procedures in the Group's divisions - Reviewing the Group's risk management framework, overseeing the implementation of strategies to improve the Group's risk management framework and monitoring that the Group is operating with due regard to the risk appetite set by the Board - Reviewing and updating the Group's risk appetite statement to reflect new and emerging risks and changing circumstances - Reviewing and evaluating the adequacy of the Group's insurance arrangements to ensure appropriate cover for identified operational and business risks - Monitoring the Group's tax compliance program both in Australia and overseas, including cross-border intra-Group transactions, to ensure its obligations are met in the jurisdictions in which the Group operates - Overseeing the Group's compliance program, supported by approved guidelines and standards, covering safety, the environment, legal liability, compliance with key governance policies, including the Wesfarmers Code of Conduct, whistleblower reporting, information technology, data privacy and human rights - Overseeing the Group's internal audit program, including approving the annual internal audit plan - Monitoring the Group's payment terms for small suppliers and associated reporting under the Payment Times Reporting Scheme - Overseeing the payroll assurance and remediation activities of the relevant Group businesses
+- Reviewing and assessing the Group's processes which ensure the integrity of financial statements and reporting, and associated compliance with accounting, legal and regulatory requirements. - Reviewing and recommending to the Board amendments to the Group's data governance framework including setting out the requirements for data collection, classification, integrity, access, security, use, retention and disposal. - Overseeing the Group's technology and cyber security governance framework including the evolution of the Group's maturity assessment processes. - Overseeing the development of reporting and assurance reviews in relation to emissions reduction and other key ESG matters. - Monitoring the ethical sourcing of products and services throughout the Group to ensure that there are appropriate processes and controls in place. - Monitoring the retail shrinkage control measures and reporting procedures in the Group's divisions. - Reviewing the Group's risk management framework, overseeing the implementation of strategies to improve the Group's risk management framework and monitoring that the Group is operating with due regard to the risk appetite set by the Board. - Reviewing and recommending to the Board amendments to the Group's risk appetite statement to reflect new and emerging risks and changing circumstances. - Reviewing and evaluating the adequacy of the Group's insurance arrangements to ensure appropriate cover for identified operational and business risks. - Monitoring the Group's tax compliance program both in Australia and overseas, including cross-border intra-Group transactions, to ensure its obligations are met in the jurisdictions in which the Group operates. - Overseeing the Group's compliance program, supported by approved guidelines and standards, covering safety, the environment, legal liability, compliance with key governance policies, including the Wesfarmers Code of Conduct, whistleblower reporting, information technology, data privacy and human rights. - Overseeing the Group's internal audit program, including approving the annual internal audit plan. - Monitoring the Group's payment terms for small suppliers and associated reporting under the Payment Times Reporting - Overseeing the payroll assurance and remediation activities of the relevant Group businesses. - Reviewing and assessing the performance of the Group's external auditor including their independence, objectivity and professional scepticism, quality of the engagement team and quality of communications.